 Pvt.
 Alton Kenneth Goff was born on February 27, 1909, to Henry C. Goff and Cassa E. Hurley-Goff in Bardwell, Wisconsin.
 With his six brothers and two sisters, his parents moved the family to Delavan, Wisconsin.
 When his mother died, he lived with his Uncle William, attended school in Delavan, and worked on a farm.
 At some point, he served in the U.S. Navy.
-On September 16, 1940, he enlisted in the Wisconsin National Guard.
-He also registered for the draft on October 16, 1940, and named his brother, William, as his contact person.
-The National Guard company was federalized at 7:00 A.M. on November 25, as A Company, 192nd Tank Battalion, and the soldiers received physicals the same day.
-Some men who were federalized in the morning were civilians by the afternoon because they failed their physicals.
-The rest of the company lived in the armory for the next few days.
+On September 9, 1940, he attended a National Guard meeting and enlisted in the Wisconsin National Guard, but he also registered for the draft on October 16, 1940, and named his brother, William, as his contact person.

 During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment, while a three-man detail was sent to Fort Knox, Kentucky.
 This was followed by another detachment of 23 soldiers that left the armory at 7:00 A.M. on November 27th in nine trucks.
 It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car causing $100.00 in damages.
 No other information is available about the incident.
 The roads improved the further south the convoy traveled.
 The soldiers spent the night at an armory in Danville, Illinois, before heading south to Ft.
 Knox arriving there sometime in the next afternoon.